IARPC Collaborations Mentorship Program: 2025-26 Session

 Collaborations brings together individuals from a variety of disciplines, knowledge systems, career paths, and career stages around the shared goal of improving collaboration in Arctic science and research.
-The Collaborations Mentorship Program draws on this community to provide mentoring opportunities from a variety of career stages and paths within the polar research community.
-It brings together small groups of researchers and other professionals to discuss career opportunities and issues, learn from and support one another, and grow together.
+The Collaborations Mentorship Program draws on this community to provide career growth and mentoring opportunities from a variety of career stages and paths within the polar research community.
+It brings together small groups of researchers and other professionals to discuss career opportunities and issues, learn from and support one another through transition and change, and grow as leaders together.

-The 2024-25 session of the Collaborations Mentorship Program will run from September 2024 to May 2025.
-It will kick off at a launch meeting on September 5 at 9am AKT; after that, mentorship groups will meet at least monthly.
-There will be two to three additional all-cohort webinars throughout the session focused on trainings and networking.
+The 2025-26 session of the Collaborations Mentorship Program, hosted by the Early Career Community of Practice in partnership with the Polar Science Early Career Community Office () and the United States Association of Polar Early Career Scientists (), will run from September 2025 to May 2026.
+It will kick off at a launch meeting on September 10 at 11am AKT; after that, mentorship groups will meet at least monthly.

 Participants will be placed in small mentoring circles (4-5 people per circle) that include individuals from a spread of career stages and types of career.
 Depending on the number of people interested in this session, circles may be organized by general field, or may include a variety of fields and themes.